 I resolved to move closer to the source of the data while continuing to do what I loved most: math and programming.
 That’s when I decided to take a stroll down Wall St. It was January 2008.
 What is that thunder murmuring in the distance?
 Markets crashing in a financial hurricane, you say?
 Nah, think of that deluge of data waiting to be explored!
 I took the leap with eyes wide open.

 My “official” bio:

-I am a Quantitative Researcher at Citadel LLC in New York where I manage the Interest Rate Options quantitative research team.
+I am a Quantitative Research Lead at Citadel LLC in New York specializing in Interest Rate Options within the Global Fixed Income Fund.